uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/compute_backward.rst

    .. rubric:: Input Parameters

-   :ref:`onemkl_dft_descriptor`
+   :ref:`desc<onemkl_dft_descriptor>`
-      A fully configured and committed discrete Fourier transform description, defining the type of backward transformation and data layout to be applied.
+      A fully configured and committed discrete Fourier transform descriptor class object, defining the type of backward transformation and data layout to be applied.
 At commit time, the ``sycl::queue`` has already been provided.

    inout
       Sycl buffer containing an array of length no less than is specified at the :ref:`descriptor construction<onemkl_dft_descriptor_constructor>` time to house both the input and output data sequences for the in-place transformation.
 Corresponds to the choice of ``config_value::INPLACE`` for the configuration parameter ``config_param::PLACEMENT``.